opencollective/opencollective-frontend-template/README.md

 ## Deploy

 1. Create a [new project](https://vercel.com/docs/concepts/projects/overview#creating-a-project) on [Vercel](https://vercel.com/new/opencollective), pick your forked repository.
-2. On the "Configure Project" step, keep the default settings (NextJS), set any required Environment variables and click "Deploy".
+2. On the "Configure Project" step, keep the default settings (NextJS), set the required Environment variables and click "Deploy":
+   - `NEXTAUTH_SECRET`: a random string used to encrypt JWTs
+   - `OPENCOLLECTIVE_OAUTH_APP_ID`: the ID of the OAuth app you created on the API
+   - `OPENCOLLECTIVE_OAUTH_APP_SECRET`: the secret of the OAuth app you created on the API
+   - `NEXT_PUBLIC_OPENCOLLECTIVE_OAUTH_SCOPES`: a comma separated list of OAuth scopes you want to request from the API (e.g. `account,transactions`)